How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each 1 mL of sterile, colourless to yellow, preservative-free, liquid concentrate contains 20 mg daratumumab.
+Each 1 mL of sterile, colourless-to-yellow, preservative-free, liquid concentrate contains 20 mg of daratumumab.
 Nonmedicinal ingredients: glacial acetic acid, sodium acetate trihydrate, sodium chloride, mannitol, polysorbate 20, and water for injection.

 How should I use this medication?

 The initial dose of daratumumab depends on body size and is usually 16 mg per kilogram of body weight.
+The treatment schedule varies depending on whether or not it is a newly diagnosed or a previously treated multiple myeloma.
 Daratumumab is usually injected into a vein through a specially prepared site on your skin.
-It is usually given once a week for the first 8 weeks, then once every 2 weeks for 16 weeks, then once every 4 weeks after that.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, discuss any concerns with your doctor.